-In 2010 a new generation of Conservatives came to office led by David Cameron.
+In 2015 and 2017 a new generation of Conservatives came to office.
 We face a range of urgent and serious challenges - domestic and international, economic, social and political - every bit as daunting as the last Conservative generation led to office by Margaret Thatcher in 1979.

 But the society, economy and politics of today is profoundly different from that of the 1980s, almost 40 years ago.
-A new generation of us will have to do what successful Conservatives have always done: navigate the issues of the day with a combination of deeply shared Conservative values, and an openness to be comfortable with the world as we find it.
+A new generation of us will have to do what successful Conservatives have always done: navigate and shape the issues of the day with a combination of deeply shared Conservative values, and an openness to adapt to the forces transforming our world.

 2020 members have developed a series of bold ideas across the Opportunity Society / Innovation Economy theme: from reform of early years support to new mothers to the financing of elderly social care, from a new approach to Public Sector enterprise to bond finance for infrastructure, and from digital democracy to public sector citizen empowerment.

-Re-elected with a Conservative majority in 2015, we are continuing to explore and develop a series of themes to ensure this Conservative generation remains as fresh and contemporary in 2020 as we were in 2010, and as committed to new thinking in the radical centre ground to define a One Nation Conservatism for the 21st Century.
+Joined by a new generation of MPs elected in 2015 and 2017, we are continuing to explore and develop a series of themes to ensure this Conservative generation remains as fresh and contemporary in 2020 as we were in 2010, and as committed to new thinking in the radical centre ground to define a One Nation Conservatism for the 21st Century.

 For more information and to contact the Group, please email email@example.com